DISCLAIMER

 NOTE: If you determined your switch is a single-pole, you may skip to step #3.
 This step is for multi-way setups only.

-Once you’ve determined how you’d like your switches laid out, please select from one of the bold options below (multi-way dumb, aux or smart) and remember it (write it down, memorize it, etc).
+Once you’ve determined your switch layout, please select from one of the underlined options below and remember it.

 3. Determining AC Power Type

-Once you’ve determined if you have a neutral wire or not, please select from one of the bold options below (neutral wire, no neutral wire) and remember it (write it down, memorize it, etc).
+Once you’ve determined if you have a neutral wire or not, please select from one of the underlined options below and remember it.

 4. Compatibility